Experience That Counts!

 A Mobile Upholstery Shop

-The 46-foot gooseneck trailer, shown on the right side, is another example of the trailers we produced for vendors.
+The 46-foot gooseneck trailer, shown in the photo section on this page, is another example of the trailers we produced for vendors.
 This trailer is a mobile upholstery shop that features every conceivable item needed to do a custom car interior at a customer's location.
 Like a camper, this trailer had all the electrical power on-board and was totally self-sufficient.

 We Manufacture “Amazing”